IfrahIdrees/DGR-POMDP/newEngine/Algorithm Implementation.md

 ##August 11##
 Other staff
 ##August 12##
+ - Rearrange the code in a clear manner

 ##August 15##

- - add new knowledge base action level
+ - add new knowledge base action level.
+Creating new knowledge base.
+Now the knowledge base is the complete graph as I present in the example.
- - **Important modification:**: need to check precondition produce method, for ordered steps. p1Up2Up3 - P2you know jagdjalksd
+ - **Important modification:**: need to check precondition produce method, for ordered steps. (checked)
+ - Time fly!!!!!!!!!!!!!!!!!!

+##August 23##

+ -  calculate the probability for node. (including inner nodes)
+ - The node can be steps or tasks. **The node must be a node that can be prompt in the next step**.
+ -  The probability of a node is the sum probability of explanations that contains the node.
+ - My idea is to create a dictionary, the key is the task / step name, the value is the probability.
+Each time update the probability if the node already exist in the dictionary, add new element if the node is not in the dictionary.
+ - Step 1: create a dictionary (key, [probability, [level list]])
+ - Step 2: for each explanation, get the list of node that satisfy: can be prompt in the next step
+	 -  This part is easy, after the pending set updating, all incomplete node in the tree can be prompt in the next step.
+ - Step 3: for the generated list node, add / update in the dictionary.

+Calculate the probability for goals and inner nodes in the tree.
+Because the desired assistance is hierarchical, only provide the probability of goals is not enough.
+We also need to calculate the probability of inner nodes in the tree structure.

+##Pending things

  - need to consider the water has been heated, water cold/water hot
+ - how to consider intervals of steps, introducing transition state, like heating, heated...
+ - For safety consideration, some state should be attached with time property.
+If this state last for some time, should create alert.
+For example, heating should not be longer than 10 min.
+ - The definition of p(s_t | s_t-1, a_t), currently it is 1.  how to define this????????
+Need to think about this seriously.
  - state 闭环检测（begin from what, should come back to what）

-##Pending things
- - Calculate the probability for goals and inner nodes in the tree.
-Because the desired assistance is hierarchical, only provide the probability of goals is not enough.
-We also need to calculate the probability of inner nodes in the tree structure.
- - Rearrange the code in a clear manner
- - Test the algorithm
- - creating new knowledge base  and test the algorithm.